School Without Walls (Washington, D.C.): Admissions

 In 2010, 52% of SWW freshmen came from DCPS middle schools and 33% from charter middle schools.
 The school received more than 1,300 applications for 140 spots in the freshman class for the 2018-19 school year.

 During the 2020–2021 school year, SWW students were 48% White, 25% Black, 12% Hispanic/Latino, 8% Asian, and 6% multiracial.
 The student body was also 12% economically disadvantaged and 60% female.

 SWW has the lowest numbers of minority and at-risk students among DCPS high schools.
 In 2019, DCPS rolled out a pilot program to allow students ranked in the top 15 at their schools to take the SWW admissions test even if they had not met the minimum criteria of meeting or exceeding expectations on the PARCC.
 The objective was to determine if relaxing standardized testing requirements would diversify the SWW student body.
 However, as DCPS did not inform prospective parents of the program, the 226 students affected were not ultimately permitted to take the admissions test.

 Extracurricular activities

-Walls competes in the DCIAA and offers the following sports: baseball, basketball, bowling, cheerleading, cross-country, field hockey, flag football, golf, indoor track, lacrosse, outdoor track, soccer, squash, swimming, softball, tennis, ultimate frisbee, and weightlifting.
+Walls competes in the DCIAA and offers the following sports: baseball, basketball, bowling, cheerleading, cross-country, flag football, golf, indoor track, lacrosse, outdoor track, soccer, squash, swimming, softball, tennis, ultimate frisbee, and weightlifting.
 Before the school adopted the penguin as its mascot, its teams were informally called the Walls.

 The SWW volleyball team won the school's first DCIAA title in 1997.
 The Track and Field team went to the Penn Relay 2011.
 The softball team won the citywide championship in 2011 and 2012.

-A Walls student won Gatorade Player of the Year for Girls Outdoor Track and Field in 2017, the first time a Walls student won that award in any sport.
+Sprinter Ingrid Joseph won Gatorade Player of the Year for Girls Outdoor Track and Field in 2017, the first time a Walls student won that award in any sport.